BabakHemmatian/Illinois_Social_Attitudes/README.md

 The resources allow:
 - Filtering Reddit content by keywords and the use of English language.
 - Applying pre-trained neural networks to prune irrelevant content picked up by keywords (e.g., "Black" in a context other than race).
-- Generating moralization, sentiment and generalized language labels for the relevance-filtered extracted texts.
+- Generating generalized language (e.g., genericity), moralization, sentiment and emotion labels for the relevance-filtered extracted texts.

 **Note:**
 - The scripts were developed and tested on Windows 11.
 Cross-platform compatibility is not guaranteed.